anirbansen17/FitTrack/README.md

 # LIVE SITE
-🔗 Live version of this site is available <a href="https://anirbansen17.github.io/FitTrack/" target= "_blank">here</a>
+🔗 Live version of this site is available <a href="https://anirbansen17.github.io/FitTrack/">here</a>

 # FitTrack
 FitTrack || A Fitness Navigator